Senthamizh Selvan: Soundtrack

-The songs were composed by M. S. Viswanathan, while Orchestration and BGM were composed by Ilaiyaraaja, with lyrics written by Vaali.
+The songs were composed by M. S. Viswanathan, while orchestration and BGM were composed by Ilaiyaraaja, with lyrics written by Vaali.

 Reception

 K. Vijiyan of New Straits Times criticised the film for its abundance of songs, adding, "I have lost count of the numerous movies where one man reigns over a village using violence and there seems to be no law or order.
 Sadly, [Senthamizh Selvan] is another film in this genre, with nothing much to make it memorable or outstanding".
-Indolink wrote "Manoj Kumar fails in all three departments -Screenplay, dialogues and direction.
-Skip it!".
 Thulasi of Kalki wrote except for cinematography and art direction, the film has nothing else to talk about.